San Ildefonso Pueblo, New Mexico: Politics

-San Ildefonso is governed by a civil government consisting of an executive branch (the governor) and a legislative branch (the tribal counsel).
+San Ildefonso is governed by a civil government consisting of an executive branch (the governor) and a legislative branch (the tribal council).

 The pueblo has experienced political controversy in recent years with significant appeals to the Bureau of Indian Affairs.
 In 2011, former pueblo Lt.
 Governor Paul D. Rainbird was sentenced to 33 months on federal charges of illegal trafficking in contraband cigarettes.
 In 2012, the Interior Board of Indian Appeals vacated BIA decisions to acknowledge the results of an election for Governor of the Pueblo of San Ildefonso for the 2008/09 term which had resulted in the governorship of Leon Roybal.

 In 2012, the Pueblo adopted a new constitution through general election overseen by the Bureau of Indian Affairs.
 One of the results of the new constitution is that, for the first time, women are allowed to run for tribal council positions.
 To date, there is no publicly available copy of the newly adopted constitution.
 The 1996 San Ildefonso Code is the most recent available copy of local laws governing the pueblo.